BD2KGenomics/protect/MANUAL.md

     cutadapt:
         a: AGATCGGAAGAG  -> Adapter for trimming forward read
-        A: AGATCGGAAGAG  -> Adapter for trimming reverse read *FIXME: these really are the same sequence?*
+        A: AGATCGGAAGAG  -> Adapter for trimming reverse read *JUST CHECKING: these really are the same sequence?*

 **star**